7 Simple & Amazing Home Remedies for Cats with Colds

 Monitor Food and Water Intake

-Checking your cat’s hydration levels is essential so your cat does not slip into dangerous dehydration.
+Checking your cat’s hydration levels is essential so that your cat does not slip into dangerous dehydration.
 You can check your cat’s hydration levels in two ways.